 - Publicity shall be by website posting.

 - The official scientific publication of PASCAR is the Cardiovascular Journal of Africa and the existing subscription rates determined by prevailing commercial factors shall apply.

 SECTION 15: SCIENTIFIC COMMITTEES

 In accordance withSection 5 (i), the notion of scientific committees (initially created in Nairobi in April of 1983) is embraced as a mechanism to advance the activities of PASCAR.
 Scientific Committees or Task Forces will be responsible for developing and defining political and scientific (or research) policy for the society in specific areas.
 They must prepare reports to be presented at each Governing Council meeting and Congress and communicate their activities through Society e-communication channels (e.g., email and website).It is the duty of the Governing Council to establish or disestablish Task Forces depending on need.

 - Any amendment or change in this constitution shall be by three quarter majority of constituted member societies.

-- Notice of any proposals to amend or change the existing rules must be sent to the Secretary General not later than three (3) months before a congressional meeting and must appear on the agenda of the said meeting in the form of a motion.
+- Notice of any proposals to amend or change the existing rules must be sent to the Secretary General not later than three (3) months before a Congressional Business Meeting and must appear on the agenda of the said meeting in the form of a motion.